Killing of Katie Rough: Attack

 Katie Rough was last seen alive at 4:20 p.m. on 9 January, with a local resident subsequently reporting to have seen her and her eventual killer playing together in a playing field near Alness Drive, without any indications of the violent act which was to follow.
 Fifteen minutes later, at 4:35 p.m., the elder girl placed a 999 call and confessed to having killed Rough, though claimed not to remember any specific details of the event.
 The girl was then found by another local resident, Peter Mills, who subsequently found Rough's body a short distance away down a side street.
 Though attempts were subsequently made to resuscitate Rough, she was ultimately pronounced dead at York Hospital at 5:40 p.m., a little over an hour after the initial 999 report was made.

-An autopsy of Rough's body revealed that she had been fatally asphyxiated, with a green glove later being identified as the murder weapon.
+An autopsy of Rough's body revealed that she had been fatally asphyxiated, with a green glove later being identified as the weapon used to kill her.
 It was also found that wounds had been inflicted on her in the neck and chest areas with a Stanley knife, though it was determined that said wounds were not inflicted until after she was already dead.